dagimendale/Securing-Cloud-Apps-within-Azure/README.md

 Lastly, I searched for two cybersecurity based topics or stories to base my blog posts around and then typed them out within the file.

+This marks the completion of creating my very own cloud-hosted web blog through Azure, the pictures below are some visuals of the web app.
+In the next section I will be securing this web app.

 ⚠Important: Backing up your HTML⚠

  ● Restarting your virtual machine will often clear out any updates to your HTML files.
 Therefore, it is important to back them up every time you make an update!

  ● After each update to your webpage, use the following command to backup your index.html file to your /home directory, which stays persistent across reboots.

  ○ cp /var/www/html/index.html /home

  ● In case you need to restore your index.html file, run the following command:
  ○ cp /home/index.html /var/www/html/